gokul-krishna-r/notes_app_flutter/README.md

 The app lets you creat notes and edit them.
 It's a really simple app.
 The app uses flutter widget such as :

--[FutureBuilder]
+- FutureBuilder
--ListView
+- ListView
--Form
+- Form
--FAB
+- FAB
--TextFormField
+- TextFormField
--TextField
+- TextField
--RaisedButton
+- RaisedButton
--FlatButton
+- FlatButton

  and more.

  This is now just a bare bone app.
 I intend to include more features such as :

- -Firebase integration
+ - Firebase integration
- -Canvas
+ - Canvas
- -Change Note Color
+ - Change Note Color
- -Rearrange Note
+ - Rearrange Note